silktide/lazy-boy/README.md

 configuration files, rather than PHP

-If you have the [Symfony console] installed, it will also create a console script and automatically load any commands it finds in the service container (any service name which ends with ".command" and is an instance of the Symaony Command class).
+If you have the [Symfony console] installed, it will also create a console script and automatically load any commands it finds in the service container (any service name which ends with ".command" and is an instance of the Symfony Command class).
 You can also use [Puzzle-DI] to load service configuration from modules.

 ## Installation